-A document that can vary the division of a person’s estate after they have died either by changing their Will retrospectively or altering the persons entitled on an intestacy (where there is no Will or the beneficiaries no longer exist).
+A document that can vary the division of a person’s estate after they have died either by changing their Will retrospectively or altering the person who is entitled on an intestacy (where there is no Will or the beneficiaries no longer exist).
 This must be done within 2 years of the person’s death to be effective for Inheritance Tax Purposes.

 Formerly known as Receivership, this is the process by which the Court of Protection appoints a Deputy to deal with the affairs of a person who has lost mental capacity (i.e. is not capable of managing their own affairs) and did not have an Enduring or Lasting Power of Attorney in place.
 The Office of the Public Guardian keeps a register of Deputies and supervises the Deputy as they manage the affairs of the person who does not have capacity.
 Deputyship can relate to personal welfare decisions as well as to the management of property and affairs.

 A trust for someone who suffers from a mental or severe physical disability.
 This sort of trust attracts a favourable tax treatment if it meets certain conditions.